-The following courses dedicated to the MMIS Curriculum can be activated by the School if an adequate number of doctoral students will require it.
-These are 20 hour courses which correspond, including 5 hours of study for each hour of lecture, to (20 + 100) / 25 = 4.8 ECTS credits.
+The following courses dedicated to the MMIS Curriculum can be activated by the Course if an adequate number of doctoral students will require it.
+These are 20 hour courses which correspond, including 5 hours of study for each hour of lecture, to (20 +100) / 25 = 4.8 ECTS credits.
 The course syllabi are described in Appendix 10.1:

-- Introduction to space robotics (Prof. F. Angrilli) - Biomechanical measurements (Prof. Cappa, held at "Sapienza" University of Rome) - Measurements of size and motion with vision systems (Prof. P. Castellini, held at Pol.
-Marche) - Dynamics and control of free-flying robotic systems for space applications (Prof. S. Cocuzza) - Temperature measurements in hostile environment (Prof. S. Debei) - Characterization and measurement techniques for biological and engineered tissues (Prof. Z. del Prete) - PC-based measurement system development and management (Prof. M. Lancini) - Airport acoustics (Prof. Moschioni, held at Milan Pol.) - Measurements with vision systems and LIDAR sensors (Ing.
-M. Pertile) - Non contact measurement of stress, strain and dnamical mechanical analysis (Prof. G. Rossi, held at the University of Perugia) - Sensors and transducers for clinical and biomechanical measurements (Prof. Steindler, Prof. Del Prete and Prof. Hood, held at "Sapienza" University of Rome) - Structure vibration (Prof. Vanali, held at Milan Pol.)
+Dynamics and control of free-flying robotic systems for space applications (Prof. S. Cocuzza)

+- Temperature measurements in hostile environment (Prof. S. Debei) - PC-based measurement system development and management (Prof. M. Lancini) - Airport acoustics (Prof. Moschioni, held at Milan Pol.) - Measurements with vision systems and LIDAR sensors (Ing.
+M. Pertile) - Non contact measurement of stress, strain and dnamical mechanical analysis (Prof. G. Rossi, held at the University of Perugia)